mgorski/DevZone/API/README.md

         },
         "error" : null
     }

-This method provides CAMPAIGN_IDs which can be used in other methods.
+#####This method provides CAMPAIGN_IDs which can be used in other methods.

-Hint: There can be only one campaign of a given name, so if you need it’s CAMPAIGN_ID perform search like that:
+**Hint**: There can be only one campaign of a given name, so if you need it’s CAMPAIGN_ID perform search like that:

     "params" : [
         "your_api_key_here",